dherrendoerfer/uCNC_controller/beta/uCNC_controller_v4/README.txt

 Device-specific G-Code commands:
 ================================
   NOTE: All of these settings can be made in the source code of the
-        controller applivation, and should in fact be made there.
+        controller application, and should in fact be made there.
         The possibility to change them is intended to make it possible to create a controller module that can be shared between several installations, and that is configured by the init